CS-DS-125/125book/source/01-Introduction/ExampleProgram.rst

    print("{} words start with '{}'.".format(count, countchar))

-Unless you've had some programming before, this code probably looks like nonsense to you.
+Unless you've learned some programming before, this code probably looks like nonsense to you.
 By the time you're done with the class you'll be able to read this code and write similar programs for yourself.

 Let's take a look at the code and start to get a rough sense of how programs work.
 We'll point out and name some of the basic parts of Python programs